proctorio/json/CONTRIBUTING.md

 * Ensure tests are deterministic and don't depend on external resources
 * Use descriptive test method names that explain what is being tested
 * Follow the Arrange-Act-Assert pattern
-* Use FluentAssertions for assertions
+* Use standard MSTest assertions

 ### Documentation